Why Republicans Are Moving To Fix Elections That Weren't Broken

 Loading...

-The latest amended version of HB 531 instructs Georgia counties to hold no more than 17 days of early voting.
+The latest amended version of HB 531 would instruct Georgia counties to hold no more than 17 days of early voting.
 Populous counties held more days than that in 2020.

 Republicans say they want to make voting rules "uniform" across the state's 159 counties.

-The bill also puts new limits on weekend early voting, which would complicate efforts to allow voting on a Sunday just before the election.
+The bill would also put new limits on weekend early voting, which would complicate efforts to allow voting on the Sunday just before an election.
 "Sunday voting," says Fowler, "is when Black churches in Georgia typically host a 'Souls to the Polls' event and where we statistically see the highest Black turnout during early voting."

+Another bill, SB 67, would strengthen ID requirements when requesting an absentee ballot.
+The sponsor, state Sen. Larry Walker, argues that 97% of voters have the necessary identification; he told NPR it's a basic reform as mail voting expands.

 A promised follow-up to 2020

 Republicans lost control of the Senate in January, curtailing Graham's ability to follow up.
-But the party remains in control of most state legislatures, which make most election laws.
+But the Republican Party remains in control of most state legislatures, which make most election laws.

 Myrna Pérez of the Brennan Center describes "a very discernible and disturbing pattern" to reduce mail-in balloting — for example, by adding requirements to request a ballot or changing the rules for drop boxes.
 She described the bills as "attacks on methods of participation that had been used by older, white voters for a very, very long time."